AdrianoW/IDS-test/README.md

 * *What should be in the `wc_input` directory?*
 You can put any text file you want in the directory.
 In fact, this could be quite helpful for testing your solutions.

+* *What should the output of the running median be?*
+For simplicity, please output the running median as a double with only 1 digit after the decimal (i.e. 2.0 instead of 2).
+In the event that you need to round, simply truncate the answer (i.e. 2/3 should be 0.6).

+* *How does the running median work for multiple files?*
+All of the files should be processed as if they come from a single stream, ordered in alphabetical order as given by the ASCII code.
+For example, if you had a file name `A.txt` with the following lines

+> Hello world
+Hello brave new world

+and another file named `B.txt` with the following

+> Foo
+Bar

+then the running median should process `a.txt` first, then `b.txt`.
+As each line is read the running set will be

+	{2}
+	{2, 4}
+	{1, 2, 4}
+	{1, 1, 2, 4}

+to give a resulting running median of

+	2.0
+	3.0
+	2.0
+	1.5

+This would continue in alphabetical order until the all the files in `wc_input` have been processed.
+For simiplicity, you may assume that all the text files are lowercase.